dajiaji/i-d-cose-cose-key-jwk-hpke-kem/draft-ajitomi-cose-cose-key-jwk-hpke-kem.md

 The "hkc" parameter can be used with existing "EC" {{RFC7518}} and "OKP" {{RFC8037}} keys and the keys for future post-quantum KEMs.

+### Restrictions on the Use of Existing Key Parameters

+The restrictions on the use of existing common key parameters in a JWK for HPKE KEM are as follows:

+- "alg": The parameter MUST be present and contains one of the following values:
+    - "HPKE-v1-Base"
+    - "HPKE-v1-PSK"
+    - "HPKE-v1-Auth"
+    - "HPKE-v1-AuthPSK"

 ## COSE Key Common Parameter